mccoderpy/discord.py-message-components/docs/api/events.rst

     :param shard_id: The shard ID that has connected.
     :type shard_id: :class:`int`

+.. function:: on_soundboard_sounds_update(sounds, guild):

+        Called when multiple guild soundboard sounds are updated.

+        :param sounds: A list of sounds being updated.
+        :type sounds: list of :class:`SoundboardSound`
+        :param guild: The guild where the sounds were updated.
+        :type guild: :class:`Guild`

+.. function:: on_soundboard_create(sound, guild):

+        Called when a user creates a soundboard sound.

+        :param sound: The sound being created.
+        :type sound: :class:`SoundboardSound`
+        :param guild: The guild where the sound was created.
+        :type guild: :class:`Guild`

+.. function:: on_soundboard_update(sound, guild):

+        Called when a user updated a soundboard sound.

+        :param sound: The sound being updated.
+        :type sound: :class:`SoundboardSound`
+        :param guild: The guild where the sound was updated.
+        :type guild: :class:`Guild`

+.. function:: on_soundboard_delete(sound_id, guild):

+        Called when a user deletes a soundboard sound.

+        :param sound_id: The sound_id being deleted.
+        :type sound: :class:`SoundboardSound`
+        :param guild: The guild where the sound was deleted.
+        :type guild: :class:`Guild`

 .. function:: on_disconnect()

     Called when the client has disconnected from Discord, or a connection attempt to Discord has failed.